RPG-Paper-Maker/Documentation/docs/basics/battle-system.md

 * `Damages on`: Select which data will be damaged.
 It can be a `statistic`, a `currency`, or a `variable`.
 	* `with formula`: Select the value damage for the selected data.
+	* `Minimum`: Minimum value that can have final damages.
+	* `Maximum`: Maximum value that can have final damages
 	* `Element ID`: *Not available yet.*
 	* `Variance`: The variance damages in percent.
 This adds random on your damages.
 For example, if you choose 20% variance, your damages range would be : [damage - (20 * damage / 100) | damage + (20 * damage / 100)].
 If not checked, there is no variance (= 0).
 	* `Critical`: The critical hit chance in percent.
 If not checked, there is no chance to do critical hit (= 0).